Fire (Ukiah Valley Fire Authority)

 Successor Agency/ Oversight Board

-The benefit of having a highly-trained and knowledgeable contingent of volunteers is not limited to the handling of emergency incidents, but also creates a source of individuals who can compete for and obtain permanent full-time career positions with the Department.
+The benefit of having a highly-trained and knowledgeable volunteer force is not limited to the handling of emergency incidents, but also creates a source of individuals who can compete for and obtain permanent full-time career positions with the Department.

 Volunteer personnel receive many of the same certifications as the paid staff.
-Some volunteers are certified as Hazardous Materials Specialists, Paramedic, Volunteer Fire Officer, Swift-Water Rescue Technician, etc. Operators of fire and ambulance apparatus are also certified for operation of those vehicles.
+Some volunteers are certified as Hazardous Materials Specialists, Emergency Medical Technicians, Paramedics, Swift-Water Rescue Technicians, and Driver/Operators.

-Individuals wishing to volunteer with the City of Ukiah Fire Department may obtain an application at the Public Safety Department, located in the Civic Center, 300 Seminary Avenue, Ukiah.
-Those wishing further information may leave a message for the Volunteer Coordinator at 707-463-6266.
+Individuals wishing to volunteer with the Ukiah Valley Fire Authority may obtain an application at 1500 South State Street, Ukiah.
+Those wishing further information may contact the Volunteer Coordinator,

-To participate in the Volunteer Program, an individual must complete a review of the application, a background check, a physical examination, and must complete the annual Mendocino County Fire Academy.
-Those with prior experience or certification in the fire service will be given consideration on an individual basis.
+To participate in the Volunteer Program, an individual must complete an application, oral interview, written exam, a background check, a physical examination, and are encouraged to attend the Mendocino County Fire Chief’s Academy.